How to Hack the Genes That Impact Weight Loss & Metabolism

 Gynecologist and aging and weight loss resistance expert Dr. Sara Gottfried explains that two factors cause the conundrum: genetics, and how your genes talk to your environment.
 Far from a sentence of fate, Gottfried has found—with herself, her patients, the thousands of women in her online programs, and through her research on the expanding science of epigenetics and telomeres, conducted for her book Younger—that we have an extraordinary influence over the expression of our genes, and ultimately how they impact our weight.
-For women who struggle with their metabolism, Gottfried developed the goop vitamin and supplement protocol, High School Genes—and here, she highlights the genes to know and the lifestyle hacks to adopt to keep your metabolism healthy and your weight where you want it.
+Here, she highlights the genes to know and the lifestyle hacks to adopt to keep your metabolism healthy and your weight where you want it.

 A Q&A with Dr. Sara Gottfried

 What are the main genes that impact metabolism and weight?

 One of the most studied obesity genes is FTO (dubbed “Fatso”), which stands for “Fat Mass and Obesity Associated.”
 FTO seems to act as a nutrient sensor, affecting the amount of food a person wants to eat, and their hunger.
 Variations in the gene that encodes for FTO could affect the ability of FTO to regulate food intake and lower satiety.
 Scientists have found that people with certain variations in this gene have a higher BMI.

 Interestingly, there is a high incidence of this obesity gene among Amish populations—yet very few Amish are obese.
 Why?
 In Amish communities, it’s common to labor on the farm for three hours or more per day.
 Regular physical activity can effectively turn off the FTO gene.